 22 C.F.R.
 Chapter I, Subchapter M, Parts 120-130

-Latest editorial revisions September 1, 2012
+Latest editorial revisions October 25, 2013

-Bartlett’s Annotated ITAR is a reprint of the International Traffic in Arms Regulations with features added by the author, including a Table of Contents, footnotes, section histories, appendixes containing government guidance and articles of interest, and an Index.
+The Annotated ITAR is a reprint of the International Traffic in Arms Regulations with features added by the author, including a Table of Contents, footnotes, section histories, appendixes containing government guidance, and an Index.
+Additional editorial assistance provided by Chad F. Leezer, firstname.lastname@example.org.
 Many readers have contributed practice tips and commentary.
-The text is the same as published in the official version, 22 C.F.R. §§ 120-130 (April 1, 2011) and downloaded from the Government Printing Office (GPO) website, with all amendments published in the Federal Register.
-The official C.F.R. version, however, does not include any revisions published in the Federal Register after the last official version, which are included in this version.
+Please email reader comments and practice tips to JEBartlett@JEBartlett.com.
+The text is the same as published in the official version, 22 C.F.R. §§ 120-130 (April 1, 2013), with all amendments published in the Federal Register.
+The official C.F.R. version, however, does not include any revisions published in the Federal Register after the last official annual version, which are included in this version.
 Some footnotes in this document refer the reader to statutory changes that are effective, even though they have not yet resulted in changes to the official version of the ITAR.

 This work may be freely distributed without compensation to the author, although attribution to “Bartlett’s Annotated ITAR, by James E. Bartlett III” will be appreciated.
-Please email reader comments and practice tips to JEBartlett@JEBartlett.com.

 Summary of the ITAR: The U.S. Arms Export Control Act (22 U.S.C.
-2778), implemented by the ITAR (22 CFR 120-130) and administered by the State Department's Directorate of Defense Trade Controls (DDTC)(ITAR 120.12), prohibits the export (ITAR 120.17) and temporary import (ITAR 120.18) of defense articles (ITAR 120.6) and technical data (ITAR 120.10), the provision of defense services (ITAR 120.9) to foreign persons (ITAR 120.16), and the brokering (ITAR 129.1) of defense articles or services by all persons (ITAR 120.14) in the United States (ITAR 120.13) and by U.S. persons (ITAR 120.15) wherever located, unless approved (ITAR 123.1(a)) in advance by a DDTC-issued export license (ITAR § 120.20; ITAR part 123), agreement (ITAR §§ 120.21, 120.22, 120.23; ITAR part 124), or by qualification for an ITAR exemption (ITAR 123.1(a)).
-Any person in the USA who manufactures or exports defense articles, furnishes defense services to foreign persons, or brokers defense articles or services must register with DDTC (ITAR 122.1(a), 129.3) and maintain records of regulated activities for 5 years (ITAR 122.5, 123.26).
+2778), implemented by the ITAR (22 CFR 120-130) and administered by the State Department's Directorate of Defense Trade Controls (DDTC)(ITAR 120.12), prohibits the export (ITAR 120.17) and temporary import (ITAR 120.18) of defense articles (ITAR 120.6) and technical data (ITAR 120.10), the provision of defense services (ITAR 120.9) to foreign persons (ITAR 120.16), and the brokering (ITAR 129.1) of defense articles or services by all persons (ITAR 120.14) in the United States (ITAR 120.13) and by U.S. persons (ITAR 120.15) wherever located, unless approved (ITAR 123.1(a)) in advance by a DDTC-issued export license (ITAR 120.20; ITAR part 123), agreement (ITAR 120.21, 120.22, 120.23; ITAR part 124), or by qualification for an ITAR exemption (ITAR 123.1(a)).
+Any person in the USA who manufactures, exports, or temporarily imports defense articles, furnishes defense services to foreign persons, or brokers defense articles or services must register with DDTC (ITAR 122.1(a), 129.3) and maintain records of regulated activities for 5 years (ITAR 122.5, 123.26).
 Persons who pay certain fees or commissions to secure the sale of defense articles or services must report those payments to DDTC (ITAR part 130).
 Violations are punishable by fines, imprisonment, and debarment (ITAR 127.3).
 Also, 18 U.S.C.A.
 554 prohibits the export of any item from the United States contrary to any law or regulation of the United States, punishable by fine and imprisonment of not more than 10 years.